cc4i/boutique-on-cloudrun/README.md

 2. cpu < 1 is not supported with concurrency > 1

 3. Not support to inject evironments, such as "PORT" (due to conflict with system auto-injection)

+4. Services access other services on Cloud Run must be authorized, which has to provide identity token.